ndgigliotti/shopify-spy/README.md

 scrapy crawl shopify_spider -a url=https://www.example.com/ -a products=False -a collections=True
 ```
  Arguments must always be preceded with the `-a` flag, as is standard for Scrapy.
 The results will be stored in a JSON lines file in `/resources/shopify_spider`.

+Please refer to the [Scrapy documentation](https://docs.scrapy.org/en/latest/index.html) for questions about adjusting the settings, more advanced usage, or the Scrapy framework in general.

 ## Limitations